 Cited Author: Full cited author names of a published work.

 Show All Authors link: Displays the name of the primary author and the

 secondary authors in the order as they appear in the publication.
 The link does

-not appear if there if the publication has one or two authors and both names
+not appear if there are only one or two authors and both names appear in the

 Depending on the publication type, the Show All link displays: Cited Author,

 Cited Book Author, Cited Corporate Author, Cited Editor, or Cited Inventor.

 Some references may contain more authors than we have in the product

 database.
 In this case, the Latin phrase "et. al" will appear after the last

 author in the list regardless of how many authors appear in the list.